TO: South Dakota Game Fish & Parks Commission

 FROM: South Dakotans Fighting Animal Cruelty Together (SD FACT)

-Dear Sec.
-Hepler, Director Kirschenmann, Chairman Jensen, and Members of the Commission;
+Dear Interim Sec.
+Robling, Director Kirschenmann, Chairman Olson, and Members of the Commission:

-South Dakotans Fighting Animal Cruelty Together (SD FACT) writes strongly in opposition to any proposed discussion about continuing the Nest Predator Bounty Program into the future and to any potential Department Sponsored Legislation for 2020.
-With support from over 4,000 members, we provide the following:
+South Dakotans Fighting Animal Cruelty Together (SD FACT) again writes strongly in opposition to continuing the Nest Predator Bounty Program into the future and to any potential department sponsored legislation for 2021/22.
+With support from over 5,000 members, we provide the following:

 We remain vehemently opposed to the inhumane Nest Predator Bounty Program (NPBP).
 The long check-times, the lengthened season, and the unlimited numbers allowed all contribute to the inevitability of suffering for target animals and those that are indiscriminately trapped by happenstance.